Bay is the Way

 What's in your future?
+Deciding on a career?
 Need a change?
-Looking for new job skills?
+Looking for new skills?
 Become your best self at Bay College.
 Caring instructors and support teams are with you all the way while your earn a career certificate, degree, transfer credits or job skills.
-Experience Bay today, it is an investment in YOU and your future!
+Experience Bay today, it is an investment in YOU and YOUR future!

-You may qualify for free college!
+Are you age 21 or older?
+You may qualify for free or reduced college!
 Michigan Reconnect is a scholarship program that pays for you to attend your local community college tuition-free.
 You can use the scholarship to complete an associate degree or a skill certificate program.

 Explore possibilities, learn skills, and discover your future.

 Gain real world, hands-on experience using technology for a career in industrial, municipal and environmental operations.

 Explore your creativity and express yourself through photography, video, visual design, literature, language, and theater.